msb/cinema-show/README.md

 As an illustration, consider the following set of images.

-- Cinema Show (folder - maybe defined as an additional resource folder?)
+- cinema-show-source (folder - ignored by `git`)
   - Show 1 (folder)
-    - meta.json
+    - meta.yaml
-      - blocksx = 5
+      - blocksX = 5
-      - frametime = 25
+      - frameTime = 25
+      - assignToBlock = "screen_alpha"
     - Image 0.jpg
     - Image 1.png
     - Image 2.jpg
   - Show 2 (folder)
-    - meta.json
+    - meta.yaml
-      - blocksy = 3
+      - blocksY = 3
-      - frametime = 10
+      - frameTime = 10
+      - assignToBlock = "screen_zulu"
     - Image A.png
     - Image B.png
     - Image C.jpg
     - Image D.png

-Each folder defines a separate film for which a different set of resources will be generated.
+Each folder defines a separate show (a set of image files) for which a different set of resources will be generated.
+Along with the set of image files there is `meta.yaml` that defines various properties.
+For instance, the `assignToBlock` parameter defines which screen block the show will be assigned to.
-The shows will be assigned to screen slots in lexicographic order.
-So "Show 1" will be assigned to `screen-alpha` and "Show 2" will be assigned to `screen-bravo`.

 For folder "Show 1":

-- Each image is re-sized on the X axis according to `blocksx` i.e. `5 * 16 = 80 px` and on the
+- Each image is re-sized on the X axis according to `blocksX` i.e. `5 * 16 = 80 px` and on the
   Y axis such that the aspect ratio is preserved.
 - The minimum image Y length (rounded down to the nearest factor of 16) is calculated.
 - Each image is cropped centrally to this length.